 4.3.9 Role and responsibilities of the CSC as they relate to PTI, PTI Board, ICANN Org, ICANN Board

-During discussions with the independent members of the PTI Board and the RT, they raised concerns that there has been negligible interaction between the CSC and the PTI Board.
-Given the inter-connected responsibilities of the two groups the PTI Board members felt that it would be beneficial to have a requirement reflected in the Charter for the two groups to have a formal exchange at least once a year.
-In discussions between the RT and Elise Gerich, former VP of IANA, she suggested that quarterly meetings might be necessary to ensure feedback and to avoid any misunderstanding.
+During discussions with the independent members of the PTI Board, the RT was concerned to hear that there has been negligible interaction between the CSC and the PTI Board.
+Given the interconnected responsibilities of the two groups, the PTI Board members felt that it would be beneficial to have a requirement reflected in the Charter for the two groups to have a formal exchange at least once a year.

 Given the responsibility of the PTI Board for the provision of the IANA functions, the RT agrees that it is important for there to be a framework for discussion between the CSC and the PTI Board, in particular in looking forward to, and planning for, technological developments and ensuring the continued security and resilience of the IANA functions.
 To that end the RT is recommending that the Charter include at least two meetings a year between the CSC and the PTI Board.